Menu

 What should I expect during recovery?

-You may require pain medication during your recovery period, as discomfort can vary from person to person.
+You may require pain medication during your breast augmentation recovery period, as discomfort can vary from person to person.
 You must follow all post-operative care instructions to ensure quick healing and optimal results.

-Say goodbye to implants and hello to the future of breast augmentation.
-At Aesthera Plastic Surgery, we specialize in breast fat transfer procedures that use your body’s fat cells for a more natural result.
+Say goodbye to implants and hello to the future of natural breast augmentation.
+At Aesthera Plastic Surgery, we specialize in fat transfer breast procedures that use your body’s fat cells for a more natural result.
 Contact us today to start your breast fat transfer journey.